- What are FSTs?

 - Horizontal Gaze Nystagmus Test

 - Do I have to take an FST?

-In this test, the subject is instructed to take a specified number of heel-to-toe steps along an imaginary straight line, then turn around and take a specified number of heel-to-toe steps in the opposite direction.
-This test has several different aspects, one of which is evaluation of the subject's ability to remember and follow instructions.
-The officer wants to see whether the subject is able to remember how many steps to take in each direction.
+In this test, the subject is instructed to take a specified number of heel-to-toe steps along an imaginary straight line, then turn around and take the specified number of heel-to-toe steps in the opposite direction.
+This test has several different aspects, one of which is evaluation of the subject’s ability to remember and follow instructions.
+The officer wants to see whether the subject is able to remember how many steps to take.
 Does the subject remember to walk “heel-to-toe?”
-Throughout the test the officer is evaluating the subject's physical coordination.
+Throughout the test, the officer is evaluating the subject’s physical coordination.
 Is the subject able to walk in a straight line?
 Does the subject have difficulty maintaining balance, either walking heel-to-toe or in turning around?

 In this test, the subject is asked to stand with heels together, keeping both arms at the side.
 Then the subject is required to raise one foot six inches off the ground while counting out loud until instructed to stop counting.
 Is the subject able to stand on one leg without swaying, hopping, or putting the foot down?
 Is the subject able to maintain balance without raising his or her arms?

 In this test, the officer evaluates the subject’s physical coordination and the ability to follow instructions.
 The subject is required to stand erect with eyes closed and feet together, and to touch the tip of first one and then the other index finger to the tip of the nose.
 The officer checks and records the extent of the subject’s success in touching the tip of the nose.
 Even if the subject touches the tip of the nose, failure to employ the “tip” of the index finger will be graded “unsatisfactory.”
 The officer also looks to see whether the subject remembers to close the eyes.
 Does the body sway back and forth during the test?
 Are there apparently involuntary tremors of the body or eyelids during the test?